Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

 3. Create [Azure Event Hubs][create-event-hubs].
 Please notice that Event Hubs for Kafka is only supported for [Standard and Dedicated tier namespaces](https://azure.microsoft.com/pricing/details/event-hubs/).

+> [!IMPORTANT]
+> If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
+> please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

 ## Examples

 ### Use Event Hubs connection string